 If a resident or applicant is unable to get utilities connected in his/her own name because of bad credit or a previous balance owed to the utility company at a prior address, the resident or applicant will not be permitted to move into a unit with resident-paid utilities.
 Depending upon the size and type of unit an applicant needs, the inability of an applicant to get utilities connected may cause the application to be rejected.
 24 CFR § 960.203

-When a resident makes application for utility service in his/her own name, he or she is required to sign a third-party notification agreement so that CCHA will be notified if the resident fails to pay the utility bill.
+When a resident makes application for utility service in his/her own name, he or she is required to sign a third-party notification agreement so that HACC will be notified if the resident fails to pay the utility bill.

 Each resident will receive a monthly Utility Allowance that reflects a reasonable amount of utilities for the specific size and type of apartment occupied.
 24 CFR § 5.609

-Residents who pay their utility bills directly and are paying an income-based rent have the amount of rent owed to CCHA reduced by the amount of the Utility Allowance.
-In other words, the resident’s Total Tenant Payment, less the Utility Allowance equals the Tenant Rent owed to CCHA.
+Residents who pay their utility bills directly and are paying an income-based rent have the amount of rent owed to HACC reduced by the amount of the Utility Allowance.
+In other words, the resident’s Total Tenant Payment, less the Utility Allowance equals the Tenant Rent owed to HACC.

-When a resident’s Total Tenant Payment is less than the utility allowance, CCHA will pay a utility reimbursement, equal to the difference between one month’s total tenant payment and the utility allowance to either the tenant or the utility supplier.
+When a resident’s Total Tenant Payment is less than the utility allowance, HACC will pay a utility reimbursement, equal to the difference between one month’s total tenant payment and the utility allowance to either the tenant or the utility supplier.
 24 CFR § 5.632.
 When the value of the utility reimbursement is less than $15 per month, reimbursements will be paid quarterly rather than monthly.

 Residents on whose behalf Utility Reimbursements are paid to the utility company are required to pay the utility supplier for any use in excess of that covered by the Utility Allowance.